Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 Cocktails & Bar

-You arrive and don't know what to order?
-Here's a three-question guide.
-You want something light to start: the Spritz Podium or the Grand Virage.
-You want something serious, for a real evening: the Negroni Carrera or the Piste Noire.
-You want to surprise a friend who thinks they know everything: the Paddock Obscur, without hesitation.
-And if you don't drink alcohol: the Shrub Paddock, which is worth two.
+You arrive and don’t know what to order?
+Here’s the guide in three questions.
+Want something light to start: the Spritz Podium or the Grand Virage.
+Want something serious, for a real evening: the Negroni Carrera or the Piste Noire.
+Want to surprise a friend who thinks they know it all: the Paddock Obscur, no hesitation.
+And if you don’t drink alcohol: the Shrub Paddock, which is worth two.

 Petit-Champlain & Old Quebec

 Arrive around 5:30 PM to enjoy the terrace with a Spritz Podium.
-Stay for a board and a second cocktail as the sun sets.
-Then explore Petit-Champlain on foot, then head up to Upper Town by funicular.
-In winter, arrive around 6 PM instead, settle by the window with a mulled wine, and watch the snow fall on the cobblestone streets.
-In both cases: it's an evening you'll remember.
+Stay for a board and a second cocktail at sunset.
+Then explore Petit-Champlain on foot, and head back up to Haute-Ville by funicular.
+In winter, arrive closer to 6 PM, settle by the window with a mulled wine, and watch the snow fall on the cobblestone streets.
+Either way: it’s an evening you’ll remember.

 The bar awaits you.
-Discover the full cocktail menu or plan your next evening in Petit-Champlain.
+Discover the full cocktail menu or plan your next evening at Petit-Champlain.

 More articles